diogoaurelio/schedoscopeWiki/Kafka-Export.md

         () => HiveTransformation(
           insertInto(this, s"""SELECT id, url FROM ${stage().tableName} WHERE date_id='${dateId}'""")))

-      // Export the view's data to the Kafka topic click_with_kafka_export in JSON format.
+      // Export the view's data to the Kafka topic dev_test_export_click_with_kafka_export in JSON format.
       // Each record would be translated to a JSON line of the form of:
       // { id: "id", url: "url", year: "year", month: "month", day: "day", date_id: "date_id" }
       // The value of id is specified to be the record's key in the topic.